 Before taking the exam for the B2 level in German, you should accomplish the B1 first.
 Both B levels allow you to use the German language independently and develop your skills.

 The B1 level is still limited, but you learn to understand more.
 You can get along in most situations.
 Conversations can become more personal, and you can start discussing your interests, dreams, hopes, or goals.
 Last but not least, you can begin to reason your opinion a bit.

 What are the advantages of having a B2 level in German?

 The clear advantage of having a B2 level in German is that you can now understand the main topics of more complex texts and topics.
 In your special interests, you can even understand deeper conversations on a professional level.

 The significant difference from my point of view is that you can spontaneously communicate with locals without more considerable effort from your end.

 Can I learn German B2 level by myself?

-Based on my own experience, learning B2 level in German is impossible to be discovered on your own without professional help.
+Based on my own experience, learning B2 level in German is impossible to achieve on your own without professional help.
 Of course, you can learn a lot on your own, but it becomes critical at that level to have a teacher who helps you with the more difficult things.